What is Erb’s Palsy?

 Erb’s palsy is an injury to the brachial plexus, a network of nerves that connect the arm and neck to the spine.
 A brachial plexus injury results in weakness or loss of movement of the arm.
 Erb’s palsy develops as a result of a birth injury and is often tied to medical negligence.

-While most babies will fully recover in about 6 months, some have more severe cases.
-The baby may have to undergo surgery to repair the damage.
-If the nerve roots are separated from the spinal cord, recovery becomes difficult and it is likely that the child will face permanent paralysis as a result of the birth injury.
+While most babies will fully recover in about six months, some have more severe cases.
+The baby may have to undergo surgery to repair the damage they suffered.
+If the nerve roots are separated from the spinal cord, recovery becomes difficult, and the child will likely face permanent paralysis as a result of the birth injury.